Coding Speech through Vocal Tract Kinematics: Appendix A -- Additional Analysis

 \subsection{A.1.
 Layer-wise AAI Performance}

 We selected the 9-th layer after comparing the inversion performance of each layer measured by Pearson correlation coefficients (PCC) averaged across EMA channels on 5-fold cross-validation (Fig. \ref{fig:wavlm_mngu}).
 For each fold, 100 test utterances are randomly held out and 95 \% confidence intervals are denoted.
 At the best layer (the 9th), the average correlation is \(0.878 \pm 0.012\).
 After the layer selection, all data from MNGU0 are used to fit the linear model.
+The parameters are estimated by ordinary least square (OLS) method.
+We find a minimal difference between with and without a regularization term (e.g., L2 penalty).
+Thus, we use OLS for a better simplicity.